Dr Helen Chappell

 - Location: 7.63 EC Stoner

-I was appointed as a Lecturer in Food Colloids in September 2017.
-With a background in chemistry and molecular biology I obtained a PhD in 2006 from the University of Cambridge (Churchill College), focussed on the computational modelling of bone graft materials.
-I have since held several research posts, including, most recently, a Career Development Fellowship (2013-2016) at the Medical Research Council Human Nutrition Research unit (Cambridge), focussing on the modelling of endogenous calcium phosphate nanoparticles found in the human gut.
+I was appointed as a University Lecturer in September 2017.
+With a background in chemistry, materials modelling and molecular biology I obtained a PhD in 2006 from the University of Cambridge (Churchill College; Department of Materials Science & Metallurgy), focussed on the computational modelling of novel bone graft materials.
+I have since held several research posts, including a Career Development Fellowship (2013-2016) at the Medical Research Council Human Nutrition Research unit (Cambridge), focussing on the modelling of inorganic-organic interfaces of endogenous calcium phosphate nanoparticles found in the human gut.
 During this period I also held a College Research Associate position at Wolfson College, Cambridge.
 Prior to joining the MRC I spent 4.5 years employed as a Scientific Advisor at English Heritage where I was involved in, amongst other things, the protection of the Must Farm Bronze Age Settlement, the archaeological assessment of the new Sizewell C Nuclear Power Station, and the scientific assessment of offshore archaeology for several large wind-farm arrays off the East Anglian coast.
+I also acted as English Heritage scientific advisor for several episodes of the popular Channel 4 archaeological series Time Team.

 - B.Sc. & M.Sci.
 Food Science Programme Manager